Quantum enhanced metrology in the search for fundamental physical phenomena: Quantum Metrology

 Dark matter acts as a classical force in the limit of vanishingly small coupling $g\rightarrow 0$ and infinite amplitude $\alpha \rightarrow \infty$, such that their product is finite $0<g|\alpha|<\infty.$ To see this, solve the $\hat{a}$ equation of motion when $g=0$ to find $\alpha(t)=\exp(-i \omega_a t)\alpha(0)$, and substitute into the $\hat{b}$ equation of motion

-Notice that the dark matter field now appears in the equation of motion as a commuting number $\alpha$.
-The quantum fluctuations associated with $\hat{a}$ come from the commutation relations $[a,a^\dagger]=1$, tiny compared to $|\alpha|^2$ assumed in ultra-light dark matter searches where typical numbers range between $10^{10}$ and $10^{20}$.
+In this approximation, the quantum fluctuations of the dark matter field have no influence of the cavity's evolution.
+Those fluctuations arise from the commutation relations $[a,a^\dagger]=1$, a tiny value compared to $|\alpha|^2$, where typical numbers in ultra-light dark matter searches range between $10^{10}$ and $10^{20}$.
 Furthermore, the cavity dissipation at rate $\kappa \gg g$ creates associated fluctuations $\sqrt{\kappa}b_{\mathrm{in}}$ much larger than those associated with the dark matter's quantum fluctuations.
 In other words, even though the dark matter field is assumed be very weakly coupled to the cavity, it is detectable in principle due its very large amplitude.
-The science cavity field will have detectable quantum noise, but it arises from the quantization of the microwave cavity, whose origin can be assigned to the science cavity's intrinsic dissipation.
-One need not worry about cavity dissipation arising from microwave photons being converted into dark matter.
+But the science cavity's dissipation arising from microwave photons being converted into dark matter is negligibly small compared its intrinsic loss.

 In fact, this example is closely analogous to the situation encountered in the terrestrial detection of gravitational waves, where very energetic pulses of gravitational waves pass the earth but deposit only a tiny amount of energy into a detector.
 Indeed, the notion of a classical force acting on quantum harmonic oscillator is the situation analyzed in the theory of gravitational wave detectors \cite{Caves1980} and thinking about this problem was important motivation for the development of the theory of open quantum systems.